RathodHarshvardhansinh/fitzone-gym-management-website/README.md

 ## Project Objective

-The objective of this project is to demonstrate front-end development skills, responsive design principles, and JavaScript functionality learned during the Virelixa Full Stack Web Development Internship.
+The objective of this project is to demonstrate front-end development skills, responsive design principles, and JavaScript functionality.

 ## Live Demo